CME and MOC Credit

 • You will need your six-digit ABIM Diplomate number to complete the module.

-• Email education@gastro.org if you have any questions on accessing your AGA profile or if you do not receive the MOC module email by March 8.
+• Email education@gastro.org if you have any questions on accessing your AGA profile or if you do not receive the MOC module email after April 8.

 Certificates of Attendance